flyve-mdm/demo-mode/README.md

 ## Synopsis

-This plugin for GLPI provides features required to setup a demo instance of FlyveMDM.
+This plugin for GLPI provides features required to setup a demo instance of Flyve MDM.

 ## Build Status